| Glossary of PA Terms - D

 signal) as an alternative to

-Digital Theater Systems Inc. of the USA, now renamed
+Digital Theater Systems Inc. of the USA (also known as

 DTS Inc. See also Codec.